 loading failed) you can right-click on the project node and use

 Show Project Statusto see more details about the problem.
 We also recommend using

 F#: Clear Cacheaction and reloading the window, as first step in debugging any problems.

-The Ionide plugin provides deep integration with MsBuild - starting from project parsing (process of getting list of files, references and properties out of
+The Ionide plugin provides deep integration with MSBuild - starting from project parsing (process of getting list of files, references and properties out of

 fsproj file) through project modifications (adding new files, ordering them, adding project-to-project references) to building and running projects.
-All features provided by Ionide in area of project management are described more in Project section.
+All features provided by Ionide in area of project management are described more in the Project section.

 Ionide uses the cross platform version of MsBuild provided by the installed .NET SDK.